michifeli/bspwmdots/README.md

 My configuration aims to be both functional and simple, tailored specifically for my workflow as a Telematics Engineering student and my daily needs.

 I hope this repository serve as a guide and inspiration for your 'rice'.
 If you have any questions or suggestions, I would greatly appreciate you sharing them, either by opening an issue here or contacting me through the methods listed on my GitHub profile.

+> ⚠️ Warning: Do not apply my settings to your system unless you fully understand what you are doing.
+Use at your own risk.